Isham Jones: Career

 In the 1940s, Jones resided on his poultry farm in Colorado, which he occasionally left for short tours with pickup bands.
 He later resided in Los Angeles.
 He moved to Hollywood, Florida in 1955, and died there of cancer in 1956.
-(He is interred at Forest Lawn Memorial Park in Glendale, California, and perhaps for that reason is often erroneously listed as having died in Hollywood, California.)

-His great-nephew was the now-deceased jazz drummer Rusty Jones.
+His great-nephew was jazz drummer Rusty Jones.

 Compositions

 Isham Jones was the leader of one of America's most popular dance bands in the first half of the 20th century, between the two World Wars.
 His remarkable string of chart-topping compositions between 1922 and 1925, in collaboration with lyricist Gus Kahn, and later with Charles Newman, included eight number 1 records, an unequaled body of work for a full-time band leader.
 Each of the following selections peaked in the top ten, according to Joel Whitburn's Pop Memories 1890-1954.

 The following songs were composed by Jones: